-We have audited the financial statements of Travis County Healthcare District (doing business as and hereinafter referred to as "Central Health"), a component unit of Travis County, Texas, as of and for the year ended September 30, 2011, which collectively comprise Central Health's basic financial statements and have issued our report thereon dated January 16, 2012.
+We have audited the financial statements of Travis County Healthcare District (doing business as and hereinafter referred to as "Central Health") as of and for the year ended September 30, 2012, which collectively comprise Central Health's basic financial statements and have issued our report thereon dated February 20, 2013.
+Our report includes reference to other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Other auditors audited the financial statements of Sendero Health Plans, Inc. ("Sendero"), a discretely presented component unity of Central Health, as described in our report on Central Health's financial statements.
+The financial statements of Sendero were not audited in accordance with Government Auditing Standards.